|

 With tanker support, the Tornado

-F3 Combat Air Patrol (CAP) time is increased from 2 hrs and 30 mins to a loiter
+F3 Combat Air Patrol (CAP) time was increased from 2 hrs and 30 mins to a loiter

 time of several hours.
 The Tornado F3 was originally armed with 4 x